department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 **contention**
 : Don't use this in Veteran-facing / other user-facing content.
 It's an internal term describing an issue associated with a claim.
 Typically this is a medical condition, but in some cases it could be for other things like claiming a dependent.
+: In cases where it applies to a condition, use "condition" instead, in Veteran-facing / user-facing content

 **continuous**
 : When used in the context of eligibility, define this term as "all at once, without a break in service."